 How quickly can I complete the early childhood education technology associate degree?

-Students who hold an existing Child Development Associate (CDA) credential may be eligible for prior learning college credit, which may allow a student to complete an associate degree quicker.
-Students with a CDA credential will assessed for college credit on a case by case basis.
+- Students with a CDA credential will assessed for college credit on a case by case basis.

 Are there any requirements to study early childhood education technology at COTC?